RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

       - The argument types can be any type supported by **Minc**
       - A function can have any number of arguments, including none.
-      - *A function must return a value of one type or another.* Use a dummy '0' if nothing else (and have the function returns a float).
+      - *A function must return a value of one type or another.* Return a dummy '0' if nothing else (and have the function returns a float type).
       - The type of the variable returned must match the return type of the function.
       - Use the 'return' keyword to mark the place where the value